If you need more information or have questions, please e-mail or call us. 907-205-5900

 The most important attribute to have is to welcome adventure with an open mind and be able to laugh and have fun when encountering the unexpected or occasional rainy day.

-Sea kayaking and rafting trips are team participation adventures and team members have some responsibilities to other trip members.
+are team participation adventures and team members have some responsibilities to other trip members.
 Backcountry Safaris emphasizes sharing and participating.
 As a trip member everyone helps to pack and load gear onto charter boats and bush planes.
 Some raft trips require short portages and sea kayaking trips require carrying gear and kayaks up the beach above the high water mark.
 When moving camp, kayaks and rafts have to be loaded and unloaded.
 On the first day of each trip guides will instruct trip members on how to set up their tents.

 Generally the guides will do the cooking and washing dishes but they welcome help if you would like to help with this camp chore.
 We've found that those individuals who get the most out of their trip are those who put the most into it.